jason-woolf/DesmosPlayer/README.md

 desmosPlayer(exampleProgram, {debugMode: true});
 ```

+Note that you can have more than one program in your graph.
+Only one can be loaded at a time.

 ### Buttons

+When you are ready to run your program, click the circular program icon to the left of the program text.
+If all goes well, it will turn green to indicate that the program is loaded, and the "Start", "Reset", "Step" and (optionally) "Back Step" buttons will appear.
+The "Reset" and "Back Step" buttons are disabled until you have run at least one instruction.
+If there is an error, which may occur immediately or after executing and instruction with an invalid ID, that icon will turn red.
+When this happens, you can open the console to find the error message.
+In some cases, you can easily find the problem.
+But sometimes it is tricky.
+It helps to be familiar with the developer tools in your browser.
+If it is not clear what the problem is, check for common syntax mistakes like forgetting to put a comma between instruction functions.
+When you change the program text the program icon will return to its uncolored state to indicate that the program has changed since it was loaded, and can be loaded again.

 When desmosPlayer has been called and a program is loaded and ready to run, a "Start" button will be added next to the "Save" button.
 Clicking it will start the program and turn it into a "Stop" button.
 Clicking it again will stop execution of the program.
 A "Reset" button will also appear.
 When clicked, it will reset the program so that it starts over from the beginning.

 > :bulb: Tip: The "Reset" button will not reset the graph itself to its initial state.
 The original version of desmosPlayer did this, but changes made to the graph after running the program were overwritten by the saved graph state.
 Instead, you now need to start your program with instructions that reset all graph elements that your program changes.
+See the section on Usability Features for more details on this recommendation.

 There is also a "Step" button which will execute one function in the program at a time.
 If `debugMode` is true, then a "Back Step" button also appears after the program has started, allowing you to undo the effect of the previous step, all the way back to the start of the program.
 This is implemented by saving the entire graph state after every instruction is executed, and restoring the previous state when the button is clicked.
-This is expensive and may introduce a tiny bit of lag.
+This is expensive and may introduce a tiny bit of lag (though I have yet to observe this).
 When you are done creating and debugging your program, consider setting `debugMode` to `false`.

 > :bulb: Tip: The "Back Step" button will erase any changes you've made to the graph since the previous instruction was executed.
 To help prevent accidental loss of graph changes, the "Back Step" button will turn red if the system recognizes that you've made changes that would be lost if you click it.
 Clicking the "Back Step" button will not overwrite changes that you have made to programs.
+See the section on Usability Features for more details.

 ### Running the Program